Geoffrey Howe: Chancellor of the Exchequer

 Howe's claimed rationale for his proposals was that by reducing the deficit, which at the time was £9.3 billion (3.6% GDP), and controlling inflation, long-term interest rates would be able to decline, thus re-stimulating the economy.
-The budget did reduce inflation from 11.9% in early 1981 to 3.8% in February 1983.
-Long-term interest rates declined from 14% in 1981 to 10% in 1983.
+Inflation did fall, from 11.9% in early 1981 to 3.8% in February 1983, and long-term interest rates fell from 14% in 1981 to 10% in 1983.
 The economy slowly climbed out of recession.
-However, already extremely high unemployment was pushed to a 50-year high of 12% by 1984, narrowly avoiding the figure reached during the Great Depression of 13.5%.
-Some have argued that the budget, although ultimately successful, was nevertheless over the top.
+However, already extremely high unemployment was pushed to a 50-year high of 12% by 1984, almost equalling the level of 13.5% reached during the Great Depression.
+Some have argued that the budget, although ultimately successful, was nevertheless excessive.
 Specialist opinions on the question, expressed with 25 years' hindsight, are collected in an Institute of Economic Affairs report.

-Unlike Reaganomics, his macro-economic policy emphasised the need to narrow the budget deficit rather than engage in unilateral tax cuts – "I never succumbed ... to the mistaken interpretations of Lafferism, which have led some US policymakers so far astray"; despite these measures the budget deficit remained on average 3% of GDP during Howe's tenure.
+Unlike Reaganomics, Howe's macro-economic policy emphasised the need to reduce the budget deficit rather than engage in unilateral tax cuts – "I never succumbed ... to the mistaken interpretations of Lafferism, which have led some US policymakers so far astray"; despite these measures the budget deficit remained on average 3% of GDP during Howe's tenure.
 His macroeconomic policy was designed to liberalise the economy and promote supply-side reform.
 This combination of policies became one of the defining features of Thatcherism in power.
 (Note: As noted, for example, by Lawson (2006) and preceding.)
 However, by the time of his last budget, shortly before a general election, there were early signs of a recovery, which Howe used to justify a tax cut.

 Documents released under the British government's 30-year rule in 2011 revealed that in the wake of the Toxteth riots in Liverpool in 1981, Howe had warned Thatcher "not to overcommit scarce resources to Liverpool", writing that "It would be even more regrettable if some of the brighter ideas for renewing economic activity were to be sown only on relatively stony ground on the banks of the Mersey.
 I cannot help feeling that the option of managed decline is one which we should not forget altogether.
 We must not expend all our limited resources in trying to make water flow uphill".
 Howe later stated that he had not advocated the "managed decline" policy and that he had merely been warning of the danger of concentrating excessive resources on one area of need.